lancopku/AdaMod/README.md

 ### Installing via pip

-The preferred way to install AdaModd is via `pip` with a virtual environment.
+The preferred way to install AdaMod is via `pip` with a virtual environment.
 Just run
 ```bash
 pip install adamod